python/cpython/Doc/extending/newtypes.rst

        return result;
    }

-:c:type:`Py_hash_t` is a signed integer type with a platform-varying width.
+:c:type:`!Py_hash_t` is a signed integer type with a platform-varying width.
 Returning ``-1`` from :c:member:`~PyTypeObject.tp_hash` indicates an error, which is why you should be careful to avoid returning it when hash computation is successful, as seen above.